 Baking.
 A number of people said that they found baking to be therapeutic during cancer treatment.

+Drawing and painting.
 You don’t need to have any prior experience to use art as a way of dealing with your diagnosis.
 You can paint or draw something that represents what you’re going through and how you feel.
 Or you can draw and paint something completely unrelated to cancer to remind you of life outside the cancer bubble.
 Look for local art classes.
+Future Dreams House holds a variety of art workshops.
 The Breast Cancer Art Project is a brilliant project publishing people’s work.
 Take a look for inspiration (and get in touch with them if you end up wanting to share your work).

 Yoga.
 Another fairly obvious choice of therapy is yoga.
-You don’t need to go to classes (although lots of cancer centres put on yoga for cancer patients) as you can do it at home.
+You don’t need to go to classes (although lots of cancer centres – including Future Dreams – put on yoga for cancer patients) as you can do it at home.
 There are a lot of online tutorials.
 And there are some yoga instructors who specialise in yoga for breast cancer patients (Marcie Yoga and Vicky Fox).